mercylyn/mprogproject/README.md

 of albums and singles that reached the top chart in the UK (Official Charts Company).

 ### Main features ###
-* Number of albums and singles in top chart per year (options: albums - singles)
+* Number of weeks of albums and singles on chart per year
 * Albums and singles that reached no. 1 in the UK
 * Lead Vocals in percentage per band member by selecting an album that reached no. 1 in the UK